 An early example takes us back more than 2 and a half millennia: Assyrians infected their enemy's wells with a rye ergot fungus, which contains chemicals related to LSD.
-Consuming the tainted water produced a confused mental state, hallucinations, and, in some cases, death.
+Consuming the

 In the 1300s, Tartar (Mongol) warriors besieged the Crimean city of Kaffa.
 During the siege, many Tartars died at the hands of plague, and their lifeless, infected bodies were hurled over the city walls.

 Some researchers believe that this tactic may have been responsible for the spread of Black Death plague into Europe.
 If so, this early use of biological warfare caused the eventual deaths of around 25 million Europeans.

 This is a prime example of biological warfare's potential scope, unpredictability, and terrifying simplicity.